hardbyte/python-can/doc/interfaces/remote.rst

 The remote interface works as a networked bridge between the computer running the application and the computer owning the physical CAN interface.

+Multiple clients may connect to the same server simultaneously.
+Each client will create its own bus instance on the server, so this must be supported by the real interface.

 Server
 ------